 Only take prescription opioids that are prescribed to you.
 It is against the law to to share your controlled substance medication with anyone.

-An effective way to increase the chances of survival for anyone experiencing an opioid overdose is to administer naloxone, also known as Narcan.
+An effective way to increase the chances of survival for anyone experiencing an opioid overdose is to administer an emergency opioid antagonist (EOA) such as naloxone.

-Naloxone is an emergency opioid reversal medication that can temporarily reverse the effects of an opioid overdose within 2 to 5 minutes.
+Emergency opioid antagonists can temporarily reverse the effects of an opioid overdose within 2 to 5 minutes.
 It lasts for about 30 minutes, which buys time for first responders to arrive and transport the person experiencing an overdose to the hospital for the necessary continued treatment.
 Always call 911 if someone is experiencing an opioid overdose.

 Source: Addiction Policy Forum

 For anyone experiencing an opioid overdose, using emergency opioid antagonists (EOAs) like naloxone can increase their chances for survival.

-Most emergency responders are equipped with naloxone, but anyone can easily and safely administer naloxone, saving valuable minutes for the person experiencing the overdose.
+Most emergency responders are equipped with EOAs, but anyone can easily and safely administer EOAs, saving valuable minutes for the person experiencing the overdose.

-If you are taking prescription opioids, or you are a close family member or friend of someone who does, consider carrying naloxone and getting trained to use it.
+If you are taking prescription opioids, or you are a close family member or friend of someone who does, consider carrying an EOA and getting trained to use it.

-If given to someone not experiencing an opioid overdose (such as overdose from another drug type or a heart attack instead of an overdose), naloxone does not cause harm.
+If given to someone not experiencing an opioid overdose (such as overdose from another drug type or a heart attack instead of an overdose), EOAs do not cause harm.
 It does not work in non-opioid overdose cases, and it is not addictive.

-Ask your healthcare provider for a prescription for naloxone, or talk with any participating pharmacist at the locations listed below about getting naloxone.
-This map represents pharmacies with a staff pharmacist who can dispense naloxone according to the statewide protocol.
+Ask your healthcare provider for a prescription for an emergency opioid antagonist (EOA), or talk with any participating pharmacist at the locations listed below about getting an EOA.
+This map represents pharmacies with a staff pharmacist who can dispense EOAs according to the statewide protocol.
 To help offset costs associated with purchasing EOAs, learn about an available savings card.

-If you suspect someone may be experiencing an opioid overdose, you can help them by calling 911, remaining with the person until help arrives, trying to keep the person awake and administering naloxone if available.
+If you suspect someone may be experiencing an opioid overdose, you can help them by calling 911, remaining with the person until help arrives, trying to keep the person awake and administering an emergency opioid antagonist if available.